zehengl/zehengl.github.io/_posts/2016-01-21-simple-web-scraper.markdown

 With the help of "Inspect", we can conclude the structure:

   1. The base url is "**http://opendatacanada.com/corporation.php**"
   2. Areacodes are list items (li) that placed within {% raw %} <ul class="list-inline"> {% endraw %}.
-The first "ul" is a list of provinves abbr.
+The first "ul" is a list of provinces abbr.
 The last "ul" is a list of random links.
   3. For each address page, access the base url with parameter "postal=**xxx**", where **xxx** is an areacode
   4. Addresses are table rows (tr)